pivotal/docs-platform-automation/docs/reference/inputs-outputs.md

 ### product
 The `product` input requires a single tile file (`.pivotal`) as downloaded from Pivnet.

-An example on how to pull the PAS tile using the [Pivnet Concourse Resource](https://github.com/pivotal-cf/pivnet-resource).
+An example on how to pull the Pivotal Application Service tile using the [Pivnet Concourse Resource](https://github.com/pivotal-cf/pivnet-resource).

 ```yaml
 resource_types: